YuliiaKharchenko/pands-project/README.md

 > File format: Python script (.py).
 Description: Python script for analyzing the Iris dataset.
 Generates various analytical results based on the data.

+* <span style="color:purple">__Boxplots.png__</span>

+> File format: PNG image.
+Description: Box plots provide a visual summary of the distribution of data, еhey are useful for identifying outliers and comparing the distribution of variables across different categories or groups.

 * <span style="color:purple">__Corelation_matrix.png__</span>

 > File format: PNG image.
 Description: Correlation matrix demonstrating the relationship between variables in the Iris dataset.
 Generated using the analysis script.